 - CBA members receive a 5 cent per gallon fuel discount through WP Commercial Fueling, Inc.

 - The intangible benefit of strong legislative advocacy saves operators incalculable dollars by working to protect California’s transportation industry from unbeneficial legislation.

 - CBA offers a Legislative Committee that closely watches all legislation pertaining to the Motorcoach Industry at both state and federal levels.

-- CBA retains a California state lobbyist who follows key transportation- and small business-related state legislation to advocate for California-based or California-bound operators in Sacramento, such as working with CHP to clarify SPAB certification processes and improve testing availability for new and renewing drivers.
+- CBA's legislative committee follows key transportation- and small business-related state legislation to advocate for California-based or California-bound operators in Sacramento, such as working with CHP to clarify SPAB certification processes and improve testing availability for new and renewing drivers.

-- CBA and its state lobbyist sustain a strong relationship with various state agencies such as the California Air Resources Board (CARB), DMV, PUC, CHP, Business Transportation & Housing Agency, and School Bus Advisory Committee, to maintain a voice in California regulatory actions.
+- CBA board and legislative committee members sustain a strong relationship with various state agencies such as the California Air Resources Board (CARB), DMV, PUC, CHP, Business Transportation & Housing Agency, and School Bus Advisory Committee, to maintain a voice in California regulatory actions.

 - CBA works in conjunction with the California Trucking Association (CTA) to study and participate in ongoing action regarding overall transportation legislation in California.

 - A few of the many legislative and regulatory achievements brought on or supported by the CBA over the decades include:

 - In Process – FTA Regulation 73 FR 2326 Charter Service Final Rule

 In conjunction with the UMA, ABA, and NSTA, CBA is helping to fight to protect “First Rule,” which was enacted in 2008 and prohibits transit properties from bidding on charters in an area where at least five private charter companies exist.
 The recent CARES act infrastructure bill includes a provision which enables Transit Companies to offer private charters, directly and unfairly competing against private operators.